lambdaclass/concrete/research/compiler/fact-ledger-design.md

 That sentence is the whole design.
 Everything below is mechanism for it.

-## Scope: a source-level ledger + per-IR certificates + provenance joins
+## Scope: one unified CompilerDB; per-IR certificates are views over it

-This is NOT one global ledger keyed by `ExprId` for every stage.
-It cannot be:
+The store is **one unified interned-ID `CompilerDB`**, not a per-IR certificate chain of separate stores.
+An earlier framing argued a chain because "`ExprId` dies at Elab, so Core/SSA/Backend have no `ExprId` to key by."
+That premise is true but does NOT force separate stores — it forces separate id *kinds* inside *one* store.
+The DB has a **universal interned-id space** (`SourceNodeId` / `ExprId`, `CoreNodeId`, `SSAValueId`, `BackendOpId`, `DeclId`, `TypeId`, `ObligationId`, …); a fact keys on whichever id kind owns it. `ExprId` stays ephemeral on `IdentifiedProgram` (Decision 1) — nothing re-threads it through downstream IRs — because Core/SSA/backend facts key on `CoreId`/`SSAId`/ `BackendOpId`, not on `ExprId`.
+Identity is NOT re-added to every IR node; each IR mints its own ids into the shared DB as it is built.

-`ExprId` lives on the ephemeral `IdentifiedProgram` and dies at Elab (Decision 1), so Core/SSA/Backend nodes have no `ExprId` to key by.
-A single `ExprId`-keyed store spanning all stages would force identity to thread through every downstream IR (killing "ephemeral" and re-adding a per-node id to every IR) — the exact cost the mirror-IR avoids.
+So the architecture is **one DB, many id kinds, certificate views**:

-So the architecture is a **certificate chain**, not a monolithic ledger:
+- source facts (committed by Check) — keyed by source identity (the generalized key space below): type, ownership, capability, pass-agreement, must-use.

-- `FactLedger` (the source-level certificate; read "source fact ledger") — keyed by source identity (see the generalized key space below).
-Owns type, ownership, capability, pass-agreement, and must-use facts.
-This is "the ledger"; it is source-level, not global.
+- `ValidatedCore`, `ValidatedSSA`, `ValidatedBackendIR` — each remains a boundary **token**, but its certificate is a **view / query-group** over the same `CompilerDB` (Core shape + typed ops + proof *obligations* under `CoreId`; SSA dominance + traps + widths under `SSAId`; backend ABI/layout + helper calls under `BackendOpId`), NOT a separate fact store.
-- `ValidatedCore`, `ValidatedSSA`, `ValidatedBackendIR` — each downstream IR is its **own** certificate carrying its **own** facts on its **own** node/value ids (Core shape + typed ops + proof *obligations*; SSA dominance + traps + widths; backend ABI/layout + helper calls).
+- **Provenance is native edges in the DB** (`lowersTo`/`emitsAs`/`trapSource`), joining `SourceKey → CoreId → SSAId → BackendId → emitted location` — not a
-- **Provenance** joins the layers: `SourceKey → CoreId → SSAId → BackendId →
+  hand-maintained side map (if those links must be maintained, they ARE facts and belong in the DB as edges).

-  emitted location`.
+This preserves the thesis WITHOUT a second store: **each fact has exactly one owning layer; no later layer re-derives another's fact; later layers add their own facts (keyed by their own id kind) into the one DB; provenance edges link them.**

-This preserves the thesis without the contradiction: **each fact has exactly one owning layer; no later layer re-derives another layer's fact; later layers add their own facts; provenance links them.** That is a certificate chain, not a second source of truth.
+One database, not a chain, and not a second source of truth.

 **Single-owner rule (no fact split across layers):** e.g. proof *eligibility* (pure / capability-free) is a **source** fact; proof *obligations / VCs* are